dalijolijo/bitcore-node-manager/README.md

 ## Installation

-1. Download BitCore Node Manager either from [here](https://github.com/dalijolijo/bitcoin-node-manager/releases) or by cloning this the repository.
+1. Install BitCore Node Manager by cloning this repository or run [BitCore Node Manager as Docker Solution](https://github.com/dalijolijo/bitcore-node-manager/blob/master/docker/README.md).
 2. Edit `src/Config.php` to enter your bitcoind RPC creditials, set a password and change other settings.
 3. Upload the folder to the public directory of your web server.
 If the folder is accesible via the internet, I recommed renaming the folder to something unique.
-Although BTX-NM is password protected and access can be limited to a specific IP, there can be security flaws and bugs.
+Although BitCore Node Manager is password protected and access can be limited to a specific IP, there can be security flaws and bugs.
 4. Open the URL to the folder in your browser and login with the password choosen in `src/Config.php`.
 5. Optional: Run `chmod -R 770 /path-to-folder/{data, src, views}`.
 Only necessary for non Apache (`AllowOverride All` necessary) and publicly accessible web server.
 For more information, read next section.